aws-samples/amazon-sagemaker-secure-mlops/README.md

 - Availability Zones: you need at least two availability zones for SageMaker model deployment workflow:
 ![az-parameter](img/az-parameter.png)

-Wait until AWS Service Catalog finishes the provisioning of the Data Science environment stack and the product status becomes **Available**.
+Wait until AWS Service Catalog finishes the provisioning of the data science environment stack and the product status becomes **Available**.
 The data science environment provisioning takes about 20 minutes to complete.

 ![service-catalog-product-available](img/service-catalog-product-available.png)

-Now you provisioned the Data Science environment and can start working with it.
+Now you provisioned the data science environment and can start working with it.

 ### Service Catalog clean up
 Refer to [clean up](#clean-up) section.